CURVX/Git-Practice/README.md

 - Pull any update that has been made to the master meanwhile. `git pull`
 - Now, do a pull merge, `git pull origin feature-#1`
 - And push master to the remote with added changes of `feature-#1` branch, updating the remote master branch.

+## Gitflow Workflow

+Convention for branch name:

+Feature branches? feature/
+Release branches? release/0.1.0
+Hotfix branches? hotfix/
+Support branches? support/

+The overall flow of Gitflow is:

+- A `develop` branch is created from `master`
+- A `release` branch is created from `develop`
+- `Feature` branches are created from `develop`
+- When a `feature` is complete it is merged into the `develop` branch
+- When the `release` branch is done it is merged into `develop` and `master`
+- If an issue in `master` is detected a `hotfix` branch is created from `master`
+- Once the `hotfix` is complete it is merged to both `develop` and `master`

+## git-open

+To install git-open: `npm install --global git-open`

+### Commands

+- `git open remote-name branch-name` : open the page for this branch on the repo website

+- `git open --commit`
+- `git open -c` : open the current commit in the repo website

+- `git open --issue`
+- `git open -i` : if this branch is named like issue/#123, this will open the corresponding issue in the repo website

+- `git open --print`
+- `git open -p` : only print the url at the terminal, but don't open it

+## Git TAGs

+Tagging in Git or any other VCS refers to creating specific points in history for your repository/data.
+Usually done to mark release points.
+Example `stable`.

+### Why create TAG?

+- To mark release points for your code/data.
+- To create historic restore points.

+### When to create TAGs?

+- When you want to create a release point for a stable version of your code.
+- When you want to create a historic point for your code/data that you can refer at any future time(to restore your data)

+### How to create a TAG?

+- Checkout to the branch you would like to tag, `git checkout <branchName`
+- Now add a tag, `git tag v1.0`, its a light-weight tag.
+- To see whether tag has been applied to the branch or not, do `git tag` on the same branch.
+- `git show v1.0` : details about the commit when it was tagged/ state of repository when it was tagged.
+- `git tag -l "v1.*` : shows all tag with v1.\*.
+- To create an annotated tag, `git tag -a v1.0 -m "<message>"`, will be stored as complete git object in git repository.

+### How to push tags to remote?

+- `git push origin <tagName>` : pushes the tag remote, release
+- `git push --tags` : push all tags

+### Delete tags from local

+- `git tag -d <tagName>`/ `git tag --delete <tagName>`
+- `git tag -d <tagName1> <tagName2>` : delete multiple tags from local repo

+### Delete tags from remote

+- `git push origin --delete/-d <tagName>`
+- `git push origin :<tagName>`
+- `git push origin -d <tagName1> <tagName2` : delete multiple tags from remote repository

+### Create a branch from a tag and checkout to the branch

+- `git checkout -b <branchName> <tagName>`

+### Create a tag from some past commit

+- `git tag <tagName> <hash>`